Questprobe featuring The Hulk: Plot

 Bruce Banner awakens to find himself bound to a chair in a mysterious chamber.
-He bites his lip to transform into the Hulk and free himself, but gas fills the room and permeates his skin, reverting him back to Banner.
+He manages to transform into the Hulk and free himself, but gas fills the room and permeates his skin, reverting him back to Banner.
 He explores his surroundings, which consist of three dome-shaped buildings and a grassy field surrounding them; Banner is able to transform into the Hulk outside of the domes.
 He happens upon an astral projection of Doctor Strange, who advises remembering Nightmare and encourages him to "look for Scott's next Marvel Adventure at [his] favorite store" before vanishing.
 In a cavern, the Hulk encounters Ultron, who has trapped Ant-Man in a cage.
 The Hulk gathers a swarm of army ants from the field, allowing Ant-Man to control them, incapacitate Ultron, and free himself.
 Throughout his exploration, the Hulk amasses a collection of gems.
 Upon retrieving all of them, the Hulk is approached by the Chief Examiner, who leaves him with the password "Aria".